 - In the post, he links to a relevant paid subscribers only post

 Rob uses Patreon to manage and sell his monthly paid subscription packages.
-On his Patreon page, he currently has over 2,500 paid subscribers committed to $1 to up $15/month.
-Even if all of those Patrons only committed to $1/month (which we know that many have committed more), that’s still $2,500/month.
+On his Patreon page, he currently has over 4,000 patrons committed to $1 to up $15/month.

 Take action on this idea: If you’re looking to monetize your Youtube channel, think to yourself, what sort of premium content could you give away that your fans would want to subscribe to?

 Flight Chops is run by Stephen Thorne.
-He started the channel to share his journey of learning to fly and to document his flights for others to enjoy and learn from.
+He started the channel to share his journey of learning to fly for others to enjoy and learn from.

 None of Stephen’s videos are monetized through YouTube advertising.
 Stephen did this because he did not want any popups blocking the video frame or any random video pre-roll ads playing before his videos.